 In consultation with the Executive Board, the Supervisory Board has drawn up a preferred profile of its size and composition, taking into account, amongst other things, the nature of the business, its activities and the desired expertise and background of the Supervisory Board members.
-According to this profile the Supervisory Board consists of at least three and no more than nine members and will mirror the international social setting in which the Company and its affiliates operate.
-The members must be able to act critically and independently of each other and of the Executive Board.
-They must have knowledge of and/or experience in running companies or (semi-) government institutions or have broad and relevant social experience.
-The aim is to achieve a wide representation of knowledge and experience in areas of relevance to Arcadis, such as international service provision, corporate strategy, finance, government policy, and human resources management.
-The members must have sufficient time available to devote to their roles to ensure that they perform their functions properly.
+According to this profile the Supervisory Board consists of at least three and no more than nine members and should reflect the international social context and business environment in which the Company and its affiliated businesses operate.
+They must have knowledge of and/or experience in management of international companies or (quasi-)governmental organizations or possess extensive and relevant social experience.
+The members must be able to act critically and independently, both with regard to each other and to the Executive Board.

 Certain important shareholder and/or Executive Board resolutions require the approval of the Supervisory Board.
 These include the issuance, acquisition or disposal of shares, amendments to the Articles of Association, dissolution of the Company, certain major co-operations, acquisitions and divestments as well as the remuneration policy for members of the Executive Board.
 The Supervisory Board is the corporate body that resolves on the remuneration of the members of the Executive Board.

-The Supervisory Board consists of seven members.
+The Supervisory Board consists of six members.
 The present composition of the Supervisory Board and further information about its members are provided here.

-At least once a year, the Supervisory Board evaluates its own performance and that of its members.
+At least once a year, outside the presence of the Executive Board, the Supervisory Board evaluates its own functioning, the functioning of the Supervisory Board committees and that of individual Supervisory Board members.

-Once a year the Supervisory Board provides a report which includes, amongst other things, a description of its activities during the year, information on the members and the functioning of the members, the Supervisory Board and the committees and the carrying out of the duties.
-The report is included in the annual report of the Company.
+Once a year the Supervisory Board provides a report which includes, amongst other things, a description of its activities during the year, information on the members and the functioning of the Executive Board and the Supervisory Board (including Supervisory Board committees).
+The report by the Supervisory Board is included in the annual report of the Company.
 The Supervisory Board also annually provides a remuneration report which can be found below under Downloads.

 The ASC consists of a minimum of three and a maximum of four members.
-The task of the ASC is to assist and advice the Supervisory Board in fulfilling its responsibilities by preparing the selection and nomination of the Executive and Supervisory Board members of Arcadis NV.
-This selection task of the ASC includes, amongst other things, that the ASC selects and nominates candidates for (re)appointments on the Executive and Supervisory Boards, advises on the size and composition of the Executive and Supervisory Boards and evaluates the functioning of individual members of these Boards.
-The committee also oversees succession plans for top management.
-The chairman of the Supervisory Board is the elected chairman of the ASC.
+The task of the ASC is to assist and advise the Supervisory Board in fulfilling its responsibilities by preparing the selection and nomination of the Executive and Supervisory Board members of Arcadis NV.
+This selection task of the ASC includes, amongst other things, that the ASC prepares the selection criteria and appointment procedures for members of the Executive Board and Supervisory Board, advises on the size and composition of the Executive Board and Supervisory Board and evaluates the functioning of individual members of these Boards.
+The committee also prepares succession plans for top management.
+The chairperson of the Supervisory Board is the elected chairperson of the ASC.

 Audit and Risk Committee (AARC)